-Your best colors are not just a matter of which colors to wear, which I talk about in this article, but also how to wear them.
+Your best colors are not just a matter of which colors to wear, but also how to wear them.
 In dressing, a primary goal is to create outfits in colors that are harmonious to your hair, skin and eyes.

 What you wear below the shoulders should be similar in color characteristics to what’s above the shoulders.
 This is one way we keep from creating a head-separate-from-the-body look.

 When the outfit colors seem unrelated to the person’s own coloring, you instantly know something is off, even if you can’t put your finger on it.

 Dressing in Harmony Is Easy On the Eyes

 Color harmony is one way to keep the eye from lingering on features you are self-conscious about.

 Harmonious does not mean ‘the same color as’.
 So I am not saying the outfit colors have to be the same color as what occurs in your hair, skin and eyes.
 However, they should be harmonious to create the best look.